 I don’t feel vulnerable or exposed by any means.
 If anything, I think it is great fun being someone’s canvas for their vision.
 What makes this job so great is that it is never the same.
 Mind you, I also had the great luck of working with people that did a lot of high-end editorial work and not German mainstream catalog work, which I remember was a little less exciting with the exception of the salary.
 So either way I was eternally thankful for having been able to do both at times, and always with wonderful people.

 Do you have a formal art education?

 I left school when I was 16 for modeling and tried to do my baccalaureate via post correspondence while living in Milan (there was no email at that time).
-That failed after only a few weeks, as I was constantly traveling.
-When I moved to New York, I took a good amount of SVA sculpture classes either in the evenings or in the summers as that was the only time I could be guaranteed to commit, since I was again traveling so much.
-I think I probably had an unusual education, but to me it was a pretty profound one because I worked with the best of the best in the photography and fashion worlds, and so what better education is there than being on set with Steven Meisel—the master of both worlds.
-Makeup begins on a blank canvas, hair becomes a sculpture, the set becomes a different world, the lights, the camera position…to combine all of that to create iconic imagery is pretty incredible.
+That failed after only a few weeks as I was constantly traveling.
+When I moved to New York I took a fair amount of SVA sculpture classes in the evenings and summers as that was the only time I could commit to since I was traveling so much.
+I think I probably had an unusual education, but to me it was a pretty profound one because I worked with the best of the best in the photography and fashion worlds, and so what better education is there than being on set with Steven Meisel the master of both worlds.
+Makeup begins on a blank canvas, hair becomes a sculpture, the set becomes a different world, the lights, the camera position all combine to create iconic imagery and it is pretty incredible.

 What artists and artistic movements have had the biggest influence on you?

 Someone who always has and continues to move me greatly is Kazemir Malevich, who said sometime around 1915:

 Under Suprematism I understand the primacy of pure feeling in creative art.
 To the Suprematist, the visual phenomena of the objective world are, in themselves, meaningless; the significant thing is feeling, as such, quite apart from the environment in which it is called forth.